LaharikaSCU/Austin_Project/README.md

 Following are the steps thats been performed for predicting the house price in Austin Area.

-Following are the steps thats been performed for predicting the house price in Austin Area.

 * Drop the following columns as they are not helpful for prediction

 	<table>